Round Ligament Pain: Causes and Treatment

 What causes round ligament pain?

 The round ligament supports the uterus and stretches during pregnancy.
 It connects the front portion of the uterus to the groin.
 These ligaments contract and relax like muscles, but much more slowly.
-Any movement (including going from a sitting position to standing position quickly, laughing, or coughing) that stretches these ligaments, by making the ligaments contract quickly, can cause a woman to experience pain.
+Any movement (including going from a sitting to standing position quickly, laughing, or coughing) that stretches these ligaments by making them contract quickly, can cause a woman to experience pain.
 Round ligament pain should only last for a few seconds.

 What can be done to treat round ligament pain?